starrfree/hydrogen-orbitals/README.md

 | interaction | allow user interactions | `true` or `false` | `true` |

-Here is an example of an HTML element you can add to your website:
+The following is an example of an HTML element you can add to your website:

 ```html
 <iframe src="http://hydrogen.starfree.app/orbital